Abelian function fields on Jacobian varieties: Preliminaries

 \subsection{Multiply periodic $\wp$-functions}

 $\sigma$-Function generates abelian functions known as multiply-periodic functions after \cite{bakerMPF}, or Kleinian $\wp$-functions after \cite{belHKF1996}, namely

-In \cite[p.\,294]{bakerAF} this notation is referred to \cite{bolza1894}.
-In what follows, we call them simply $\wp$-functions.
+The notation arose in \cite[p.\,294]{bakerAF}.
+In what follows, we refer to them as $\wp$-functions.
 All $\wp$-functions are periodic with respect to the period lattice $\{\omega, \omega'\}$.
 Namely, let $m$, $m'$ be $g$-component vectors of integers, then